 Like most of us, you've probably eaten something in the past few hours.
 And, like many of us, you may not be able to recall everything you ate, let alone the sensation of eating it.
 Because we're working, driving, reading, watching television, or fiddling with an electronic device, we're not fully aware of what we're eating.
-And this mindless eating — a lack of awareness of the food we're consuming — may be contributing to the national obesity epidemic and other health issues, says Dr. Lilian Cheung, a nutritionist and lecturer at Harvard T.H.
+And this mindless eating — a lack of awareness of the food we're consuming — may be contributing to health issues, says Dr. Lilian Cheung, a nutritionist and lecturer at Harvard T.H.
 Chan School of Public Health.

 What is mindful eating?